sindresorhus/p-throttle/readme.md

 Also works with normal functions.

 It rate-limits function calls without discarding them, making it ideal for external API interactions where avoiding call loss is crucial.
+All calls are queued and executed—the last call is guaranteed to run with its original context and arguments preserved.

 ## Install